On Separability of Covariance in Multiway Data Analysis: Abstract

 \section{Abstract}

-Multiway data analysis aims to uncover patterns in data structured as multi-indexed arrays, and the covariance of such data plays a crucial role in various machine learning applications.
-However, the intrinsically high dimension of multiway covariance presents significant challenges.
-To address these challenges, factorized covariance models have been proposed that rely on a separability assumption: the multiway covariance can be accurately expressed as a sum of Kronecker products of mode-wise covariances.
-This paper is concerned with the accuracy of such separable models for representing multiway covariances.
-We reduce the question of whether a given covariance can be represented as a separable multiway covariance to an equivalent question about separability of quantum states.
-Based on this equivalence, we establish that generic multiway covariances tend to be not separable.
-Moreover, we show that determining the best separable approximation of a generic covariance is NP-hard.
-Our results suggest that factorized covariance models might not accurately approximate covariance, without additional assumptions ensuring separability.
-To balance these negative results, we propose an iterative Frank-Wolfe algorithm for computing Kronecker-separable covariance approximations with some additional side information.
-We establish an oracle complexity bound and empirically observe its consistent convergence to a separable limit point, often close to the ``best'' separable approximation.
-These results suggest that practical methods may be able to find a Kronecker-separable approximation of covariances, despite the worst-case NP hardness results.
+Multiway data analysis aims to uncover patterns in data structured as multi-indexed arrays, with multiway covariance playing a crucial role in many applications.
+However, the high dimensionality of multiway covariance presents significant computational challenges.
+To overcome these challenges, factorized covariance models have been proposed that rely on a separability assumption: the multiway covariance can be accurately expressed as a sum of Kronecker products of mode-wise covariances.
+This paper addresses the representability, certification, and approximation of such separable models, leaving statistical estimation or finite-sample properties aside.
+We reduce the question of whether a given covariance can be decomposed into a separable multiway form to an equivalent question about the separability of quantum states.
+Leveraging results from quantum information theory, we show that generic multiway covariances are typically \emph{not} separable and that determining the best separable approximation is NP-hard.
+These findings suggest that factorized covariance models can be overly restrictive and difficult to fit without additional structural assumptions.
+Nevertheless, our numerical experiments indicate that standard iterative algorithms, namely Frank-Wolfe and gradient descent, often converge close to the best separable approximation.
+As NP-hardness concerns worst-case computational complexity, Kronecker-separable approximations to multiway covariance could still be tractable to apply for analyzing many real-world datasets.